Wisconsin Hodag - The True Story

-The American Hodag is a large lizard with short legs and a streamlined body.
+The Wisconsin Hodag is a large lizard with short legs and a streamlined body.
 The upper body is generally dark

 green and the underside is pale yellowish-green.

-The reclusive American Hodag is found throughout northern Wisconsin and they are
+The reclusive Wisconsin Hodag is found throughout northern Wisconsin and they are

 equally at home on the ground and in trees.
 They may be found in almost any habitat, but are most common in

 wooded areas with an abundance of fallen trees and stumps to hide behind.
-The American Hodag prefers moister
+The Wisconsin Hodag prefers moister

 habitats and are particularly common in bottom-land forests and along wooded river margins.

-The American Hodag is usually found on the ground and they are generally less arboreal (tree dwelling) than most
+The Wisconsin Hodag is usually found on the ground and they are generally less arboreal (tree dwelling) than most

 Wisconsin lizards.
 Although sometimes seen in the open, these lizards are most often found in densely

 forested areas.
-When pursued, American Hodags generally run for their underground den and can be quite difficult
+When pursued, Wisconsin Hodags generally run for their underground den and can be quite difficult

 to capture.
-Like many other lizards, the American Hodag will break off their tails when restrained, distracting
+Like many other lizards, the Wisconsin Hodag will break off their tails when restrained, distracting

 the predator and allowing the lizard to escape.